Kodocha: Manga

 In 2010, Obana authored a crossover story called Deep Clear in which Sana and Akito interact with characters from Honey Bitter.
 In 2015, Obana authored a one-shot of Kodomo no Omocha for Ribon magazine's 60th anniversary issue in September.
+In 2025, she authored an 8-page promotional comic in collaboration with the beauty salon aggregate platform Hot Pepper Beauty.

 Chapter list

 Deep Clear (2010)

 The crossover story, Deep Clear, was published in 2010, and takes place ten years after the end of Kodocha.
 Shuri, the heroine of Honey Bitter, is hired by Rei to spy on Akito because he had separated from Sana earlier.
 At this point, Sana and Akito are married and expecting a child.
 As she follows Akito, Shuri becomes good friends with Sana.
 She eventually discovers that the reason Akito separated from Sana is because he is afraid that she will die giving birth.
 When Sana gives birth, Shuri convinces Akito to face his fears by going to the hospital and seeing Sana and the baby.
 Sana gives birth to a daughter whom she names Sari.
 After their daughter's birth, Sana and Akito reconcile and begin raising their daughter together.